Architecture

 return messages;

-}The system prompt (Zone 1) stays stable between turns, enabling prompt caching with providers that support it.
+}The system prompt (Zone 1) stays mostly stable between turns, enabling prompt caching with providers that support it.
+The date/time changes each call but is short enough to not significantly impact caching.
 Memory content only changes when the ingester runs, so cache hits are frequent.